 Employees shall receive basic rate only during training (including induction training) prior to employment at the workface.
+Employees required to attend induction on a weekend shall receive the applicable overtime rate for the number of hours involved.

 (b) Remedial training